Air-blast injection: Atomiser design

-Initially, sieve-type atomisers were used for the injections nozzles, until the sieves were widely replaced by discs.
+Initially, sieve-type atomizers were used for the injection nozzles, until the sieves were widely replaced by discs.
 Also, ring-type atomisers were used for some engines.

 The ring-type atomiser is based on the principle of different air velocities occurring inside the nozzle, which force the fuel to mix up with air.
 Disc-type atomisers have small perforated discs placed above each other with small gaps in between (as seen in Fig. 6 in the sectional drawing on the right).
 The discs are slightly misaligned to increase constriction.
 Depending on the capacity of the engine and, therefore, quantity of injected fuel, either two, three or four dics are used per injection nozzle.
 The disc material depends on the fuel type.
 In general, bronze casting and phosphor bronze casting are used; for engines running on coal tar, the discs are usually made from steel.

 For engines with disc-type atomisers, the injection pressure should be in sync with the rotational frequency of the crankshaft.
-This means that with an increase in rotational frequency, the air pressure must be increased as well.
+This requires the air pressure to be increased with an increase in rotational frequency.
 Usually, at injection, 97% air and 3% fuel are getting injected through the injection nozzle.
 The injection pressure is between 5 and 7 MPa which limits the rotational frequency.
 Also, with increasing engine load, the injection pressure must be reduced to prevent misfire.

-Neither disc hole diameter calculation nor the proper size of the discs were known engineering knowledge at the beginning of the 20th Century.
-The disc designs were usually based on the engineers' experience.
-While big holes require a lot of compressed air and therefore consume more engine power, holes being too small reduce the engine power output.
-Julius Magg recommends a disc hole diameter depending on the indicated cylinder power output: $D^2= 0,2 N$. $D$ is the hole diameter in millimetres, $N$ is the power output in PS.
+Neither disc hole diameter calculation nor the proper size of the discs were known to engineers at the beginning of the 20th Century.
+The disc designs were usually based on experience.
+While big holes require a lot of compressed air and therefore consume more engine power, too small holes reduce the engine power output.
+Julius Magg recommended a disc hole diameter depending on the indicated cylinder power output: $D^2= 0,2 N$. $D$ is the hole diameter in millimetres, $N$ is the power output in PS.